nocturnaltortoise/dentist-system/README.md

 # TO DO:
 ##Frontend
-- let the user switch between weeks on the calendar - not sure how best to do this - need to be able to re render the calendar
 - subscribe/unsubscribe to healthcare plan button on patient profile
 - list treatments on patient profile - how are treatments linked to the patient - how do we get a list of treatments from each patient?
 - show total cost owed on patient profile